 You may download and print our privacy notice:

 This notice (Privacy Notice) applies to personal information held by members of the HSBC Group as data controllers, as described below.
 It explains what information we collect about you, how we’ll use that information, who we’ll share it with, and the circumstances when we’ll share it and what steps we’ll take to make sure it stays private and secure.
 It continues to apply even if your agreement for banking, or other products and services with us ends.
 It should also be read alongside your banking or insurance terms and conditions, as these include sections relating to the use and disclosure of information.

 This Privacy Notice covers any personal products or services you have with us, including savings, loans, credit cards, mortgages, investments and insurance.
 Sometimes we may need to provide you with separate or further information about specific products and services.
 This information will also apply.
-If you also have a relationship with other parts of the HSBC Group (e.g. HSBC business banking, first direct, M&S Bank or HSBC in any other countries), they’ll provide you with information separately where required.
+If you also have a relationship with other parts of the HSBC Group (e.g. HSBC business banking, first direct, M&S Bank or HSBC in any other countries or regions), they’ll provide you with information separately where required.

 Some of the links on our websites lead to other HSBC or non-HSBC websites with their own privacy notices, which may be different to this notice.
 You’ll need to make sure you’re happy with their privacy notices when using those other sites.

 Wherever we’ve said ‘you’ or ‘your’, this means you, any authorised person on your account, anyone who does your banking or deals with us for you (e.g. trustees or executors, attorneys under a Power of Attorney) and other related people (including authorised signatories, partners, members and trustees).

 When we say ‘we’, we mean HSBC Group companies which act as a data controller in respect of your personal data.